hegl0027/Mayo-BaseCamp/README.md

   - [Everyone else](https://www.ruby-lang.org/en/)

 ###Setup
-> - Clone the repo and run the following from the web project root directory
+> - Clone or download the repo and run the following from the web project root directory
-> - You will likely need root or admin privileges to use '-g'
 ```
 gem install sass scss_lint
 npm install